bundlewrap/bundlewrap/docs/content/guide/env.md

 [Soft locks](locks.md) are automatically removed from nodes after some time.
 By default, it's eight hours.
 You can use this variable to override that default.

+## `BW_SSH_ARGS`

+Extra arguments to include in every call to `ssh` BundleWrap makes.
+Set this to "-F ~/.ssh/otherconf" to use a different SSH config with BundleWrap.

 ## `BW_VAULT_DUMMY_MODE`

 Setting this to `1` will make `repo.vault` return dummy values for every [secret](secrets.md).
 This is useful for running `bw test` on a CI server that you don't want to trust with your `.secrets.cfg`.